Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Sixth form: Excellent.
-Attainment is below average, progress is above average and destinations at 18 (allowing for attainment) are excellent.
+Attainment is about average, progress is excellent and destinations at 18 (allowing for attainment) are excellent.

 Destinations: Excellent.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is very high.
 Show details

-Disadvantaged pupils: Above average.
+Disadvantaged pupils: Excellent.
 Progress up to age 16 is above average.
-Destinations at 16 are excellent.
-Progress at 16-18 is about average.
-Destinations at 18 (allowing for attainment) are about average.
+Destinations at 16 are above average.
+Progress at 16-18 is excellent.
+Destinations at 18 (allowing for attainment) are below average.

 Attendance: About average.
 Pupil absence rates and the incidence of persistent absence are both roughly average.